|Back to Main Print This Page Email to a Friend|

-- If your incision bleeds or swells up, lie down and put pressure on it for 30 minutes.
+- If your incision bleeds or swells, lie down and put pressure on it for 30 minutes.

-Ask your doctor about follow-up x-rays you will need to have to check if your new graft is okay.
+Ask your doctor about follow-up x-rays you will need to have to check if your new graft is OK.

 Your doctor may ask you to take aspirin or another medicine called clopidogrel (Plavix) when you go home.
-These medicines are blood thinners.
-They keep your blood from forming clots in your arteries or stent.
+These medicines are anti-platelet agents.
+They prevent the platelets in your blood from clumping together and forming clots in your arteries or stent.
 Do not stop taking them without talking with your doctor first.

 Endovascular surgery does not cure the cause of your aneurysm.
 Your arteries may become wide again.
 To prevent the aneurysm from coming back:

 - Reduce stress to help lower your chances of having a blocked artery again.

 Your health care provider may give you medicine to help lower your cholesterol.
 If you are given medicines for blood pressure or diabetes, take them as your doctor has asked you to.

 - You have pain in your belly or back that does not go away or is very bad

 - There is bleeding at the catheter insertion site that does not stop when pressure is applied